6 Unusual Vaginal Fluids Decoded If You're Not Sure What's Going On Down There

 2. Gray & Fishy

-Gray, watery, fishy discharge often means an infection called bacterial vaginosis.
-This is a common infection that women can get even if they're not sexually active, much like a yeast infection.
+Gray, watery, fishy discharge often signals an infection called bacterial vaginosis.
+This is a common infection that people can get even if they're not sexually active, much like a yeast infection.
 Your doctor will look at your vaginal discharge under a microscope to determine what type of infection you have, then perhaps send you home with some antibiotics.
 Sometimes mild cases go away on their own.

 3. Clear & Stretchy